andriusvelykis/reflow-maven-skin/reflow-maven-skin/src/site/markdown/layouts.md

 # Page section layouts

-When writing Maven site pages using most of the available file formats, such as [Apt, Xdoc or Markdown][doxia-formats], it is difficult to write anything more but a straightforward linear page with headings to split the content.
+When writing Maven site pages using most of the available file formats, such as [APT, XDoc or Markdown][doxia-formats], it is difficult to write anything more but a straightforward linear page with headings to split the content.
 Reflow skin allows customizing the page layout and reflowing the page using columns, thumbnails, or with the _carousel_ component.